andrews1022/javascript-handbook/README.md

 # JavaScript Handbook

-A handbook containing all notes I've taken on basic, intermediate, and advanced, JavaScript concepts from various sources (listed below).
-Feel free to use as a reference for yourself!
+A handbook containing all the notes I've taken on basic, intermediate, and advanced JavaScript concepts.
+Feel free to use this as a reference for yourself.

 ## Sources: